sina-razaghi/ML-Course-Supervised/README.md

 Draw conclusions: Based on your analysis, can a linear least square regressor be an appropriate choice for this data?
 Explain your reasoning.
 ![image](https://github.com/sina-razaghi/ML-Course-Supervised/assets/47954697/6a8cba69-a8f3-4556-a2ed-bf92010c855c)

+### **Question 3 :**
+Write a program that generates 1000 two-dimensional data of 4 classes (each class has 250 data).
+Preferably, the data should have an acceptable linear separation, but have little overlap.
+From these data, 800 samples should be considered for training and 200 samples for testing.
+Then run the multi-class perceptron algorithm and perform the following operations:
+A. During the execution of the injection algorithm, decision boundaries should be shown (only for a few times)
+B. At the end of the algorithm, the decision boundaries should be shown
+C. The results of the test data are shown in the boundaries of the final decision

+**Answer :**